 In today’s ever expanding-open source communities, developers rely heavily on third-party libraries and copy-pasted code from community websites like StackOverflow to accelerate productivity.
-Such code reuse tendency helps to decrease development time and effort, but also means that vulnerability in shared code (i.e., libraries) gets spread dramatically faster, as occurs in the case of the Zip Slip vulnerability.
+Such a code reuse tendency helps to decrease development time and effort, but also means that vulnerability in shared code (i.e., libraries) gets spread dramatically faster, as occurs in the case of the Zip Slip vulnerability.

 This vulnerability is exploited using a specially crafted archive that holds directory traversal filenames (e.g., ../../evil.sh).
 The two parts required to exploit this vulnerability are (1) a malicious archive and (2) extraction code that does not perform validation checking.